wcc356/CHECHIN_hexo_blog/source/_posts/first-hexo.md

 Just use the generate and deploy every time you update the new post or change the template, or more complicated things I still don't know.

 ---

+The first version [site](https://wcc356.github.io/) will no update, but I will not delete it as a experience.

 2021.5.29 update
 Finally, I know what the official website text means.